sanko/monolog/README.md

     ```
     Open `index.html` in your browser to see your timeline.

+---

 ## ⚙️ Configuration (`config.json`)

 The `config.json` file is the brain of your site.
-Here is every option available.

 ### 1. Profile

 This section controls the header, footer, and SEO metadata.

 | Property | Type | Description |